 1. SAFEGUARDING INFORMATION FOR ALL OS AND LJS STAFF AND OS SENIOR PUPILS 3

 2. SCHOOL ETHOS 6

 3. NATIONAL AND LOCAL FRAMEWORK 6

 4. THRESHOLDS FOR REFERRAL 6

 5. SAFEGUARDING GUIDANCE 8

-6. KEY INFORMATION ON ABUSE, NEGLECT AND SAFEGUARDING ISSUES (KCSIE 2023) 8
+6. KEY INFORMATION ON ABUSE, NEGLECT AND SAFEGUARDING ISSUES (KCSIE 2024) 8

 7. SAFEGUARDING ROLES AND RESPONSIBILITIES 13

 8. SAFER RECRUITMENT 14

 9. SAFEGUARDING TRAINING 14

 10. WHAT ALL STAFF NEED TO KNOW 16

 (a) The kinds of issues which give rise to safeguarding concerns 16

 (b) The importance of identifying children who may need early help 24

-(c) The guidance for identifying child abuse 24
+(c) The guidance for identifying child abuse 25

 (d) Staff's duty to report concerns and the referrals process 25

 (e) What to do if a child or adult makes an allegation of child abuse 27

 (f) The rules about confidentiality 27

 (g) Avoiding poor practice 28

-11. ALLEGATIONS: PROCEDURES 28
+11 ALLEGATIONS: PROCEDURES 28

-12. COVID-19 29

-(a) Guidance

-(b) Reporting a Concern

-(c) Safeguarding Training and Safer Recruitment

-(d) Attendance Arrangements and Monitoring

-(e) Supporting Children who are Learning at Home

-(f) Supporting Emotional and Physical Wellbeing

-(g) Supporting Vulnerable Children

-(h) Clinically extremely vulnerable (CEV) children

-(i) Supporting children on site

-(j) Child-on-Child Abuse

-(k) Online Safety

-(1) Remote Teaching and Learning

-(m) Contingency Planning

-Appendix 2 Safeguarding in the Early Years Foundation Stage 43

-Appendix 3 Contact details published to Oundle School Pupils 45

-Appendix 4 Advice for schools: Sharing nudes and semi-nudes: how to respond to an incident

-Appendix 5 'Low-level' Concerns

-Appendix 6 Determining Thresholds, Referrals Procedure and the School's Duty to Report 49

-Appendix 7 Safeguarding Adults 53

-Appendix 8 Key Documents
+Appendix 1 Designated Roles - Further Information 29 Appendix 2 Safeguarding in the Early Years Foundation Stage 30 Appendix 3 Contact details published to Oundle School Pupils 41 Appendix 4 Advice for schools: Sharing nudes and semi-nudes: how to respond to an incident 42 Appendix 5 'Low-level' Concerns 43 Appendix 6 Determining Thresholds, Referrals Procedure and the School's Duty to Report 45 Appendix 7 Safeguarding Adults 49 Appendix 8 Key Documents 50